 In Create and associate policy, specify a policy name.
 We're using ContosoReplicationPolicy.

 - Recovery point retention indicates that recovery points will be retained for two hours.

 - App-consistent snapshot frequency indicates that recovery points containing app-consistent snapshots will be created every hour.

 - Initial replication start time indicates that initial replication will start immediately.

-After the policy is created, click OK.
-When you create a new policy, it's automatically associated with the specified Hyper-V site (in our tutorial that's ContosoHyperVSite)
+After the policy is created, select OK.
+When you create a new policy, it's automatically associated with the specified Hyper-V site.
+In our tutorial, that's ContosoHyperVSite.

 In Replicate application, select Source.

 In Source, select the ContosoHyperVSite site.
-Then click OK.
+Then, select OK.

-In Target, verify Azure as the target, the vault subscription, and the Resource Manager deployment model.
+In Target, verify the target (Azure), the vault subscription, and the Resource Manager deployment model.

-If you're using tutorial settings, select the contosovmsacct1910171607 storage account created in the previous tutorial for replicated data, and the ContosoASRnet network, in which Azure VMs will be located after failover.
+If you're using tutorial settings, select the contosovmsacct1910171607 storage account created in the previous tutorial for replicated data.
+Also select the ContosoASRnet network, in which Azure VMs will be located after failover.

-In Virtual machines > Select, select the VM you want to replicate.
-Then click OK.
+In Virtual machines > Select, select the VM that you want to replicate.
+Then, select OK.

 You can track progress of the Enable Protection action in Jobs > Site Recovery jobs.
-After the Finalize Protection job completes, the initial replication is complete, and the virtual machine is ready for failover.
+After the Finalize Protection job finishes, the initial replication is complete, and the VM is ready for failover.